FACTBOX-Not so Merry Christmas looms for coronavirus-hit Europe | Business

 The four nations of the United Kingdom have agreed to relax COVID-19 restrictions for Christmas to allow up to three households to meet at home from Dec.
 23 until Dec.
 27, also allowing them to meet in places of worship and in outdoor public places but not at indoor hospitality or entertainment venues.
 Housing Secretary Robert Jenrick said he was relaxing rules to allow shops to stay open for longer over Christmas and in January.

-WEIGHING THEIR OPTIONS Governments of Italy, Hungary, Portugal, Spain and the Netherlands have all said they were considering special rules for the holiday season, but have yet to announce specific steps.
+WEIGHING THEIR OPTIONS Governments of Hungary, Portugal and the Netherlands have all said they were considering special rules for the holiday season, but have yet to announce specific steps.

-(Compiled by Elizaveta Gladun, Aida Pelaez-Fernandez and Veronica Snoj in Gdansk, Editing by Tomasz Janowski, Angus MacSwan and Alex Richardson)